“People with clear, written goals, accomplish far more in a shorter period of time than people without them could ever imagine.”

 3- Year Goals

 1. Total revenues from all business to exceed $1 million per year.
 Ultimate goal is to net (after expenses) $1 million per year.
-My goal is that over 60% of this revenue will come from my online business.
+My goal is that over 60% of this revenue will come from my online businesses.

 2. Make my role with Alliance Wealth Management, LLC to be more of the face of the operation.
-I will conduct review meetings and joint initial meetings with bigger clients.
-But most of the work will be done by my team.
+I will conduct review meetings and joint initial meetings with bigger clients, but most of the work will be done by my team.
 For this to succeed, I need to implement the plans stated in my 1-year goals.

 - Continue to leverage freelance writers and VA’s to automate business.

 2. Live a long and filling life with my wife and family.
-Raise my kids with the philosophies of: working hard but not sacrificing “work” for what you love, love first and treat people with respect (Golden Rule)
+Raise my kids with the philosophies of: working hard, but not sacrificing “work” for what you love; love first; and treat people with respect (Golden Rule)

-3. Have several multiple system driven businesses that produce >$100,000 a month of passive income.
+3. Have several multiple-system driven businesses that produce >$100,000 a month of passive income.